ariefahmad/2d-mapsfromperlin/README.md

 # 2d-mapsfromperlin
-Generating 2D maps by using perlin noise as a building block.
+Generating 2D maps by using perlin noise (a bandwidth-limited noise function) as a building block.

 Here are three examples of generated maps: